mrkraimer/testPython/PY_NTNDA_Viewer/PY_NTNDA_Viewer.md

 The following are the ways to change the part of the image that is displayed.

-1. mouse.
-Use the mouse to select a subimage of the current image.
+1. **mouse** Use the mouse to select a subimage of the current image.
 That is press, drag, and release.
-2. zoomIn.
-Clicking zooms in. x1, ..., x16 sets zoom amount as multiple of 1/256.
+2. **zoomIn** Clicking zooms in. x1, ..., x16 sets zoom amount as multiple of 1/256.
-3. zoomBack.
-Clicking reverts to previous zoom image
+3. **zoomBack** Clicking reverts to previous zoom image
-4. resetZoom.
-Reverts to full image.
+4. **resetZoom** Reverts to full image.

 ## showInfo